socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 -----------------------

-Using the `audio routing` command, you can select which of the mixer's audio channel are routed to the USB capture device.
+Using the `audio routing` command, you can select which of the mixer's audio channels are routed to the USB capture device.

 On the 2/2 channel USB capture devices Notepad-5 and Notepad-8FX, the two selected channels go to the two channels of the USB capture